 Washing Box Braids for Longevity

 How long do box braids last?
 Protective hairstyles like box braids are especially popular during warmer months, and it’s clear to see why.
 However, after a few weeks, you’ll have worked out, sweat from the summer heat, and put various products in your hair to style.
-All of this builds up on your scalp and leads to the biggest downside of braids: itch.
+You’ll start to be uncomfortable with the scent that is accumulating from your dirty hair, so it is important to know how to wash and maintain them properly.
+All of this builds up on your scalp also leads to one of the biggest downside of braids: the itch.
 Thankfully, proper washing can provide an instant remedy to this dreaded problem.
 In fact, maintaining this popular style is less about washing your braids and more about caring for your scalp.
 Let’s jump in!